wizzat/arsimto/README.md

 The Unix file system combined with a simple wrapper script should have the power to express the solution to this problem.

+The most damning limitation of this solution is the inability to use the special character `/` in any data value.
+The ipv6 address and ipv4 netmask are two data values that must be re-encoded.
+I use the other special character `\` to encode it, which means you cannot use `\` in your data values.

 Assets
 ======